 You’ll find that New Brunswick’s small towns and cities are particularly dog friendly, with water dishes set out for thirsty pups and lots of friendly smiles.
-Some of the most popular dog-friendly locations are Saint Andrews (a sunny afternoon in this town is akin to the Westminster dog show), the capital city of Fredericton with its network of riverfront trails and dog-friendly craft brew pubs, and the Acadian Peninsula which is known for long sandy beaches and restaurant patios welcoming four-legged patrons.
+Some popular dog-friendly locations are Saint Andrews (a sunny afternoon in this town is akin to the Westminster dog show), the capital city of Fredericton with its network of riverfront trails and dog-friendly craft brew pubs, and the Acadian Peninsula, which is known for long sandy beaches and restaurant patios welcoming four-legged patrons.
 There are also dog parks where your faithful travel buddies can stretch their legs after a long drive.

 Where to Stay

-There are tons of options for dog-friendly places to stay all over the province.
+There are tons of options all over the province for dog-friendly places to stay.
 Look for this symbol in the accommodations section of the New Brunswick Travel Guide or on TourismNewBrunswick.ca for a full listing of options:

-Choose from luxury treatment at hotels like Delta Beauséjour, Rodd Miramichi River, and the Algonquin Resort (which has its own Canine Concierge, Sydney); local hospitality at inns and B&Bs like Dune View Inn, Côté’s Bed & Breakfast, and Homeport Historic B&B; or nature-based environments like Chalets Restigouche, Kouchibouguac Backcountry Cabins, and Adair’s Wilderness Lodge.
+Choose from luxury treatment at hotels like Delta Beauséjour, Rodd Miramichi River, and the Algonquin Resort (which has its own Canine Concierge, Sydney); local hospitality at inns and B&Bs like Dune View Inn, Côté’s Bed & Breakfast, and Homeport Historic B&B; or nature-based environments like Chalets Restigouche, Séjour Kouchibouguac Resort, and Adair’s Wilderness Lodge.